 - My 1:1 practice is currently full, so I won’t be able to guide you through the LEAP diet protocol 1:1.
 While you may access my complimentary tutorials to help you understand your results, it will also be very helpful for you to consult with another certified Lifestyle Eating and Performance (LEAP) therapist who licensed in your state (see below) to get additional support on this path.

 Work with a certified LEAP therapist

-I highly recommend embarking on your MRT journey alongside a certified Lifestyle Eating and Performance (LEAP) therapist, so that you’re supported and equipped with the proper guidance and clinical nutrition supervision along the way.
+I highly recommend embarking on your MRT journey alongside a certified LEAP therapist, so that you’re supported and equipped with the proper guidance and clinical nutrition supervision along the way.